Strategy Guide for FanDuel DFS NHL

 Just remember, stacking can get you into trouble.
 If a particular line or team has an off night, that can be a make-or-break situation for you.
 That’s why it’s important to limit your stacking, or at least spread it out over a few teams.

 Also, it’s important to note that you don’t have to stack the two most expensive players from each line you choose.
-Rather than stacking Filip Forsberg and Ryan Johansen, for example, try Forsberg and Craig Smith instead.
+Rather than stacking Sean Monahan and Johnny Gaudreau, for example, try Monahan and Micheal Ferland instead.

 STEP 6: Value, Value, Value | FanDuel NHL Strategy

 It’s not always realistic, but finding value in FanDuel settings/scoring is the best way to approach building a successful lineup.
 If a particular player is on a hot streak but FanDuel has yet to raise his salary, taking advantage of that disconnect can be huge.
-If a star produces several shots per game but can’t score, don’t be afraid to go after that player since his shooting percentage is due to level out.
+If a star player generates several shots on goal for a few games in a row but can’t put the puck in the net, don’t be afraid to go after that player since his shooting percentage is bound to level out.

 STEP 7: Trust your instincts | FanDuel NHL Strategy